 Liver Beware! (at my Patreon and on QSR): I also drunkenly look at the Goosebumps series in these hopefully fun but also drunkenly philosophical posts.

 There's more, too, from my review of Sam J. Miller's Blackfish City to a few posts about reviewing, and even some Quick Questions interviews.
 Plus this recent post on WisCon.
+I also got a chance to Shout About Queer SFF.

 Things I haven't really been able to do is a lot of longer form essays or analysis this year, which is too bad because those are things I like to do as well (and things that seem to go down a bit better wrt what tends to get recommended for fan writing).
 Mostly what I do is a lot of reviews.
 Mostly of short SFF.
 Because, for my money, short SFF is where so much amazing and innovative work is being done.
 It's what I love and what I spend most of my time trying to celebrate and complicate.
 So yeah, I would definitely appreciate any considerations for fan writer.